 honor code violations that may have occurred while they attended school.

-Candidates becoming certified through the primary pathway may complete a pre-application to
+Candidates becoming certified and registered through the primary pathway may complete a pre-application to

 determine their ethics eligibility prior to enrolling in or during their educational

 Examination Requirements for Magnetic Resonance Imaging Certification and Registration